nikita-kazakov/nikita-kazakov.github.io/_posts/2020-09-27-vpn-from-vps.md

 Run [ipleak.net](https://ipleak.net/) to make sure your DNS isn't leaking information.
 You'll know because your location won't be present anywhere on that page.

 Finally, do a [speed test to check your VPN speed](https://www.speedtest.net/).
 It will be slower than your actual internet speed but it should be fast enough.
 If not, you can choose to look for another VPS provider.

+# Fixing Connectivity Issues
+I had issues where the VPN connection would stall on my iOS and Android devices.
+I was able to fix it by adding a Persistent Keepalive setting to the conf file.
+This setting pings the VPN server every 20 seconds to keep the connection alive.
+20 seconds is not set in stone but it worked for me.

+Open the conf file in a text editor and add the line `PersistentKeepalive = 20`.
+Save the file and use it in Wireguard.